Customer Comes First

 For us, ownership is everything from ideation to impact.
 Through hands-on research with guests or collaboration with our kitchen teams, you may uncover an insight that leads directly to a new feature on the roadmap.
 As an engineer, you’ll have a seat at the table with product and design from the very beginning.
 You may even design a feature yourself, coordinate the marketing launch, and write the announcement copy!

-In December, Michael Parlato, the lead for the guest experience team began working on our mobile ordering app.
+Michael Parlato, the lead for the Guest Experience Team, worked on our mobile ordering app.
 The project gave him the opportunity to learn a new framework, run a beta test in which he received direct feedback from dozens of enthusiastic end users, and push the limits for fast-paced, agile development.
 “Through phone interviews with guests, I was able to refine our definition of launch-ready, narrow the scope to the absolute essentials, and move the App Store launch up by three weeks.”

 Committed to Personal Growth